-To allow students with an interest in chemistry to get to know each other; to promote
+1. To allow students with an interest in chemistry to become better acquainted with each other.

-To organize the journalism and communication department.
-To establish a sense of community
+To organize the journalism and communication department, establish a sense of community

-along organization members, encourage professional growth, encourage spiritual growth,
+among club members, encourage professional growth, and encourage spiritual growth

 and community outreach.

-education and advancement.
-Its specific objective is to provide opportunities for
+science education and advancement.
+We provide opportunities for students interested

 Creature Kind SAU

-facilitators, and to motivate Education majors to become Christian decision makers.
+3. To motivate and encourage education majors to become Christian reflective decision makers

 President: Nathan D. Martin

-Inspire innovation to meet the needs of our local and global community through Christ
+Inspiring innovation to meet the needs of our local and global communities through

 President: Ashley Blake

-Increase the literary and cultural awareness of students on our campus and to provide
+and cultural awareness of students on our campus and to provide opportunities to attend

 President: Kaili Kimbrow

-To put a smile on others faces, create a supportive community of friends, and be a
+To put a smile on there's faces, to create a supportive community of friends, and

 President: Jonathan Batchelder